SysBioUAB/PyAMPA/README.md

 ### Downloading the Application

-Download the `main.py` file to your local machine.
+Download the `main.py` file and all other files to your local machine.

 ## Running the Application